-The change from Catchment Management Authorities to Local Land Services in NSW during the project resulted in major disruptions to the project.
+The change from Catchment Management Authorities (CMA) to Local Land Services (LLS) in NSW during the project resulted in major disruptions to the project.
 It included:

-- changes to boundaries - changes in organisational focus, from NRM to broader regional service delivery - changes in CEOs (representatives on the Project Reference Group) - changes in staff, with many staff required to re-apply for their jobs - an overall reduction in staff and funding.
+- changes to boundaries

+- changes in organisational focus, from NRM to broader regional service delivery

+- changes in CEOs (representatives on the Project Reference Group)

+- changes in staff and job uncertainty

+- an overall reduction in staff and funding.